 "You can also split lunch and have healthy carbs, say a baked sweet potato or a banana, about an hour before the workout, and the rest (veggies, protein, healthy fats) right after, to support healing and recovery," says Sass.
 "Again, it depends on the time of the workout.
 The split would work better for an early afternoon workout, 1 or 2 p.m., versus late afternoon so you don't push dinner too far back."

 What if you skip lunch and prefer to have a larger dinner?

 We get it, your work schedule is crazy and you don't feel like you have enough time to eat a meal during the day, so you eat a snack to hold you over until dinner.
 The question is, is this good for your health?

 "Research has shown that those who eat most of their food at night tend to eat more overall calories," says Greene.
 "For this reason, I suggest not skimping out on lunch.
-If you hate salads, go for a sandwich on whole grain bread with veggies and protein [and] skip the condiments, or a warm grain bowl containing at least 2 fist-fulls of veggies."
+If you hate salads, go for a sandwich on whole-grain bread with veggies and protein [and] skip the condiments, or a warm grain bowl containing at least two fist-fulls of veggies."
 She says that adopting this routine will help you to feel full throughout the day, avoid substituting unhealthy snacks for meals, and overeating at dinner.

 So, do you think you have a good idea of when it's best for you to eat lunch?
-There are certainly a lot of things to consider other than just, "what's for lunch!"
+There are certainly a lot of things to consider other than just, "What's for lunch?"

 Get even more healthy eating tips in your inbox by signing up for our newsletter!